amirghm/Morood/README.md

 - [ ] Create a Rich character with Joystick n Sliders (Original LumberJack)
 - [ ] Create some interaction function to edit animation
 - [ ] Generate Native Joysticks and sliders from Josystick built in the animation
-- [ ] Create an Extention for after effect to generate LumberJack animation format.
+- [ ] Create an Extention for after effect to generate Morood animation format.
-- [ ] Create Some rules to have a better experience to create LumberJack animations
+- [ ] Create Some rules to have a better experience to create Morood animations
 - [ ] Create face detection to detect face and bind an animation to it.
 - [ ] Create a Mechanistm which smoothly set the update on animation (remove jitter on realtime detect)
 - [ ] Create a KeyFrames in android to create some animation from lottie files.